Creating a GIS layer for "Distance from..." in R

 Load the packages we will need, installing any you don't already have:

 Read in the roads shape file and plot it.
 To indicate what corresponds to a vector layer and what's a raster, I'll put .v or .r on the end of the name.
+The two arguments of the readOGR function are the folder containing the shape files and the name of the shape file without the .shp extension.

 If you have several raster layers, it's important that the pixels match up exactly.
 So we use an existing layer as a template when creating a new raster layer.
 We'll use the LandUse.asc file to create our template: